kwaldenphd/python-anaconda/lab-procedure.md

 print("Welcome to " + course_name.title() + " CSE:" + str(course_number))
 ```

+<blockquote>QE: Explain `concatenation` in your own words.
+Why must we convert numbers to strings in the program above?
+Refer to this example and the previous example.</blockquote>

 # Task 5: Creating Lists

 32. Python allows us to store information in a few different ways.